bigwiv/Biopython-cn/chr14.rst

     T:  -1.53   1.72   1.72  -5.67  -5.67  -5.67  -5.67   0.41  -0.97
     <BLANKLINE>

-We¡¯ll compare these motifs using the Pearson correlation.
-Since we want it to resemble a distance measure, we actually take 1?\ *r*, where *r* is the Pearson correlation coefficient (PCC):
+Weâ€™ll compare these motifs using the Pearson correlation.
+Since we want it to resemble a distance measure, we actually take 1âˆ’\ *r*, where *r* is the Pearson correlation coefficient (PCC):

 .. code:: verbatim